ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 <dt>--annotator-flows (array)</dt>
 <dd></dd>
 <dt>--debug-text-restore (boolean)</dt>
-<dd>If true, any ReplaceTextChange annotations will be left in the container and the modified text before restoring to original form will stored in the metadata that is returned.
+<dd>If true, any ReplaceTextChange annotations will be left in the container and the modified text, before restoring to original form, will be returned in the metadata.
 Otherwise, these annotations and modified text will be removed from the container.</dd>
 <dd>The default value is `false`.</dd>
 <dt>--return-analyzed-text (boolean)</dt>
 <dd>Set this to true to show the analyzed text in the response.</dd>